JerredLawson/Inventory-Order-Recommendation-Engine/README.md

 # Inventory Order Recommendation Engine <br>(Tableau + Python)
 ## What does it do?
-- Converts manual ordering into a rule-based decision engine
+- Replaces manual, subjective ordering decisions with a rule-based engine
 - Uses Pareto (80/15/5) classification to segment products
 - Determines what to order and how much for each product
 - Projects how long inventory will last and when it will run out